-SECTION 1.5.(c) This section is effective for taxable years beginning on or after January 1, 2018.
+SECTION 1.5.(c) This section becomes effective for taxable years beginning on or after January 1, 2018.

-- 2 "(a) 3 4

-- Who Must File.
-The following individuals must file with the Secretary an income tax return under affirmation: Every resident required to file an income tax return who for the taxable year (1)

-- 5

-- amount provided in G.S.
-105-153.5(a)(1).
-Every nonresident individual who meets all of the following requirements: (2) Receives during the taxable year gross income that is derived from North Carolina sources and is attributable to the ownership of any interest in real or tangible personal property in this State, is derived from a business, trade, profession, or occupation carried on in this - Is required to file an income tax return for the taxable year under the b.
-Code.
+- "(a) Who Must File.
+The following individuals must file with the Secretary an income tax return under affirmation: - (1) Every resident required to file an income tax return who for the taxable year has gross income under the Code.
+Code that exceeds the standard deduction amount provided in G.S.
+105-153.5(a)(1). - (2) Every nonresident individual who meets all of the following requirements: - a.
+Receives during the taxable year gross income that is derived from North Carolina sources and is attributable to the ownership of any interest in real or tangible personal property in this State, is derived from a business, trade, profession, or occupation carried on in this State, or is derived from gambling activities in this State. - b.
+Is required to file an income tax return for the taxable year under the Code.
 Has gross income under the Code that exceeds the applicable standard deduction amount provided in G.S.
-105-153.5(a)(1).
+105-153.5(a)(1). - (3) Any individual whom the Secretary believes to be liable for a tax under this Part, when so notified by the Secretary and requested to file a return."